Iraqi art: The Corners Group (Majmueat al-Zawiyya)

-The New Vision (Al-Ru'yah al-Jadida)
+The New Vision (Al-Ru’yah al-Jadida)

 Following decades of war and conflict, culminating in the July Revolution of 1958, artists began to feel free to find inspiration in a variety of sources.
 The demise of the Baghdad Modern Art Group contributed to an environment where many artists worked individually, developing their own style, while still maintaining the broad trends of the Modern Baghdad Art group.
-Founded in 1968, by artists Ismail Fatah Al Turk; Muhammed Muhr al-Din, Hashimi al-Samarchi, Salih Jumai'e, Rafa al-Nasiri and Dia Azzawi, Al-Ru’yah al-Jadida, represented a free art style where many artists believed that they needed to be true to their own era.
+Founded in 1968, by artists Ismail Fatah Al Turk; Muhammed Muhr al-Din, Hashimi al-Samarchi, Salih Jumai'e, Rafa al-Nasiri and Dia Azzawi, Al-Ru’yah al-Jadida represented a free art style where many artists believed that they needed to be true to their own era.
 This group promoted the idea of freedom of creativity within a framework of heritage.

 The group's manifesto articulated the need for new and daring ideas, and read in part:

 "We believe that heritage is not a prison, a static phenomenon or a force capable of repressing creativity so long as we have the freedom to accept or challenge its norms. ...
 We are the new generation.
 We demand change, progression and creativity.
 Art stands in opposition to stasis.
 Art is continually creative.
 It is a mirror to the present moment and it's the soul of the future."

 One Dimension Group

-Founded in around 1971 by the Iraqi artist and intellectual, Shakir Hassan Al Said, this group sought a new artistic identity, drawn from within Iraqi culture and heritage.
+Founded in around 1971 by the Iraqi artist and intellectual, Shakir Hassan Al Said, One Dimension Group sought a new artistic identity, drawn from within Iraqi culture and heritage.
 The group's founder, Al Said, published a manifesto for the group in the Iraqi newspaper, al-Jamhuriyyah, in which he outlined his vision for a national art aesthetic.
 The objectives of the One Dimension Group were multi-dimensional and complex.
 For al-Said, the one dimension was "eternity' – the relationship between the past and the present – the linking of Iraq's artistic heritage with modern abstract art.
 The group held their first exhibition in 1971.

 In practice, this group blended Arabic motifs, especially calligraphy, albeit in a deconstructed form, and geometric shapes into their contemporary and abstract artworks.
 The impact of this group was significant for the Calligraphic School of Art, which was based on the principles set out by Al-Said.
 The New Vision had a lasting impact on the pan-Arab region, through the art movement known as hurufiyya.

 Founding members of the One Dimension group include: Rafa al-Nasiri, Mohammed Ghani Hikmat, Nuri al-Rawi, Dia Azzawi, Jamil Hamoudi, Hashem Samarchi (b.
 1939), Hashem al-Baghdadi (1917–1973) and Sa'ad Shaker (1935–2005).